CumulusNetworks/docs/content/version/cumulus-netq-21/Cumulus-NetQ-UI-User-Guide/NetQ-Management.md

 You cannot edit a user's email address, because this is the identifier the system uses for authentication.
 If you need to change an email address, you must create a new one for this user.
-Refer to [Add a New User Account](#src-10465518_NetQManagement-AddUsrAct).
+Refer to [Add New User Account](#add-new-user-account).
 The old account remains.

 ### Export a List of User Accounts